BDC Hamburger Icon

 Weaknesses

-Weaknesses are factors that reduce the ability of your company to independently achieve its objectives, such as outdated production tools, unreliable delivery and a lack of planning.
+Weaknesses are factors that reduce your company’s ability to independently achieve its objectives, such as outdated production tools, unreliable delivery and a lack of planning.

 Opportunities

-Opportunities are ways that your business can grow and become more profitable.
+Opportunities are ways your business can grow and become more profitable.

 Threats

-Threats would be things that prevent you from entering into a primary market, such as political developments or a labor shortage.
+Threats would be things preventing you from entering into a primary market, such as political developments or a labor shortage.

 Bottom LineBottom line

-When developing a market research plan, it is essential that you do your homework to determine your possible customer base, to gain knowledge about the competition and to have a solid foundation for your marketing strategy.
+When developing a market research plan, it is essential you do your homework to determine your possible customer base, gain knowledge about the competition and have a solid foundation for your marketing strategy.

 Step 2: Develop clear marketing objectives.